-Marston’s is a UK brewer, retailer and distributor of drinks, pub and inn operator, as well as a large scale property owner.
-These operations focus upon our six key strategic objectives:
+Marston’s is a UK brewer, retailer and distributor of drinks, pub and lodge operator, as well as a large scale property owner.
+These operations focus upon our two key strategic objectives:

 Given these operations human rights issues could arise within our UK or overseas supply chain concerning:

 We protect all people working within our pubs, depots and breweries from any form of exploitation.
 Compliance with all aspects of UK employment law is a priority within our business, and is expected from all our suppliers.

 Marston’s purchases goods and supplies almost exclusively from the UK or from European companies.
 Workers’ rights are legally protected within Europe, and therefore we have a high level of expectation that those people employed by our European suppliers are not being exploited.

-Despite Marston’s buying from European companies a high proportion of the food, goods and resources, which our business depends upon, originates from countries outside of Europe such as chicken, beef, cooking oil, uniforms, beer kegs, and diesel.
+Despite Marston’s buying from European companies a high proportion of the food, goods and resources, which our business depends upon, originates from countries outside of Europe e.g. chicken, beef, cooking oil, uniforms, beer kegs, and diesel.

 During the tendering of our main suppliers we carry out due diligence in order to understand how their employees are treated, and how they source their own services, goods and resources.
 Marston’s expectation on the treatment of employees is communicated to suppliers during the tender.